 There are many photo organizers available in the market; even some of them are free.
 You may check my post “Best Photo Organizing Software”, but I highly recommend Adobe Lightroom.
 Although many people use it as a photo editor and it’s really very good at that, but the primary function of the program is organizing your photos.

 With the vast increase of internet speeds, it’s becoming easy to get an off-site back up by uploading files to the cloud.
-For photos, there is Google photos; you get 15GB of room across all your Google services for no charge, with 1TB available for $9.99 a month and several other plans that go beyond that level.
+For photos, there are Google photos; you get 15GB of room across all your Google services for no charge, with 1TB available for $9.99 a month and several other plans that go beyond that level.
 Dropbox was making photo uploads and backups look easy a long time before Apple and Google.
 It does a fine job of uploading pictures from any folder on any device, though you only get 2GB of free space in the cloud — upgrading to 1TB costs you $9.99 a month.

 Also, there is Flickr, which has been one of the best solutions for a decade.
 Flickr provides 1TB of free photo storage; another option is SmugMug, which provides unlimited storage of photos for $40 a year.
 I recommend the Adobe Creative cloud for backup; the amazing Lightroom software is available with 1TB cloud storage for $9.9/mo.